 A smiling man balancing a large medicine ball on his shoulder while extending one arm forward, illustrating a core stability exercise.

-When your core isn ‘t functioning well, other parts of your body often compensate.
-Over time, that compensation can lead to pain, stiffness, or recurring injuries (that you probably never imagined could be related to your core.)
+When your core isn’t functioning well, other parts of your body often compensate.
+Over time, that compensation can lead to pain, stiffness, or recurring injuries 1 (that you probably never imagined could be related to your core).
 Here are seven common signs your core may be weaker than it should be—and how that weakness could show up as pain.

-If your lower back aches when you walk, stand, or run for long periods, your core may not be providing enough support for your spine.
-Core muscles act like a natural brace for your lower back—when they ‘re weak, the spinal joints and surrounding tissues have to absorb more stress from the impact of your movements.
+If your lower back aches when you walk, stand, or run forlong periods, your core may not be providing enough support for your spine.
+Core muscles act like a natural brace for your lower back—when they’re weak, the spinal joints and surrounding tissues must absorb more stress from the impact of your movements.
+2 This pattern is commonly associated with back pain, especially in people who sit for long hours or experience repetitive strain.
+3

 If you regularly push off your thighs or armrests to stand, your core and hip stabilizers may not be doing their job.
 When they underperform, it places extra strain on the knees, hips, and lower back.
-This is especially important to be aware of it’s it can be a sign of declining stability.
+This is especially important to be aware of, as it can be a sign of declining stability.

 While digestion involves many systems, your core muscles also play a role in internal pressure and pelvic stability.
 Weakness in this area can contribute to discomfort during bowel movements or feelings of abdominal instability.